Mechanicsburg, Pennsylvania: History

+19th century

 Mechanicsburg was named after a settlement of mechanics who made and repaired Conestoga wagons in the early 19th century.

 In 1837, when the Cumberland Valley Railroad (CVRR) completed its line, Mechanicsburg was designated as a water station, where workers could restock the locomotive with firewood and water.
+This proved especially useful for those traveling between Carlisle and Harrisburg, two large cities at the time.
 This important function also contributed to the town's growth.
 The train became the town's link to the world of business and industry.
 Grain and feed companies, lumber yards and numerous factories were purposely built alongside the railroad tracks.
-Archives show that, at one time, there were twenty-five trains chugging through the town daily carrying travelers, coal, feathers, fruit, ice, mail and newspapers.
-During the American Civil War, the railroad was an invaluable method of transporting troops and supplies.
-Today, approximately six trains travel through Mechanicsburg each day, which has recently increased due to new operations on the local sub-line owned by Norfolk Southern.
-Although automotive technology changed the town forever, today's residents cannot dismiss the vital role the railroad played in its development.
+Archives show that, at one time, there were 25 trains chugging through the town daily carrying travelers, coal, feathers, fruit, ice, mail and newspapers.
+During the American Civil War, the railroad was a valuable method of transporting troops and supplies.